 5

-The optimal sequence for most UK-based career starters: PRINCE2 Foundation (achievable in days, opens public sector doors) → Project Coordinator role → PRINCE2 Practitioner once working → 3+ years of documented PM experience → PMP.
-Do not wait until you have PMP to start applying for PM roles — the certification follows the experience for most people, not the other way around.
+The optimal sequence for most UK-based career starters: PRINCE2 Foundation (achievable in days, opens public sector doors), then a Project Coordinator role, then PRINCE2 Practitioner once working, then 3 or more years of documented PM experience, then PMP.
+Do not wait until you have PMP to start applying for PM roles.
+The certification follows the experience for most people, not the other way around.

 09 — FAQ